salesforcecli/plugin-apex/messages/logicgettest.md

 # description

-When you run 'sf logic run test' to test Apex classes and Flows asynchronously, it returns a test run ID.
+When you run 'sf logic run test' to test Apex classes, Flows and Agentforce agents asynchronously, it returns a test run ID.
 Use that ID with this command to see the results.

 To see code coverage results, use the --code-coverage flag with --result-format.
 The output displays a high-level summary of the test run and the code coverage values for classes in your org.
 If you specify human-readable result format, use the --detailed-coverage flag to see detailed coverage results for each test method run.